ScaleBio/ScaleMethyl/docs/fastqGeneration.md

 An example [samplesheet.csv](examples/samplesheet.csv) with typical options is included.
 Here all 288 TN5 barcode sequences are merged into one set of fastq files.

 ## Index reads
-For ScaleBio Methylation libraries the i7 and TN5 barcodes are included in read 1, while the i5 barcode is in read 2.
-Index reads are needed for demultiplexing and barcode correction.
-Hence we need to tell `bcl-convert` to generate index read fastqs using the `samplesheet.csv` setting: \
+For ScaleBio Methylation libraries the tagmentation barcodes are included in read 2, while the MET i5 and i7 PCR barcodes are in index reads 1 and 2.
+Since the index reads are needed for demultiplexing and barcode correction, we need to tell `bcl-convert` to generate index read fastqs using the `samplesheet.csv` setting: \
 `CreateFastqForIndexReads,1`

 # Using pre-generated fastq files as workflow input